Adel2411/Task-Board/README.md

-# Task Board Management Web App
+# Task Board Web App

 A web application for managing tasks and projects with an intuitive interface, offering features like task assignment, progress tracking, and collaboration.